 Hummingbirds at a Glance

-The hummingbird is a small bird that migrates and is native to South America and North America.
-They can be found in different habitats including temperate, alpine, tropical, and subtropical climates.
+Hummingbirds are small beautiful birds that migrate and are native to South America and North America.
+These little guys can be found in different habitats including temperate, alpine, tropical, and subtropical climates.

-Hummingbirds can only be found in the Western Hemisphere with the majority of hummingbird species found in South and Central America.
-They visit the United States in the spring and summer where they feed in preparation for their long journey to the south to Central Mexico.
+Hummingbirds can only be found in the Western Hemisphere, with the majority of hummingbird species found in South and Central America.
+They visit the United States in the early spring and summer, where they feed in preparation for their long journey to the south to Central Mexico.

-In general, these little birds grow between 3 to five inches in length with body weight around 4 grams or about the weight of a US penny.
-They have a narrow, long narrow beak that is perfect for extracting nectar from flowers.
+In general, these little birds grow between 3 to five inches in length with a body weight of around 4 grams or about the weight of a US penny.
+They have narrow, long beaks that are perfect for extracting fresh nectar from flowers.

-They also have iridescent feathers that come in a wide range of colors including brown, blue, green, purple, red, and pink.
+They also have iridescent feathers that come in a wide range of different colors including, brown, blue, green, purple, red, and pink.

 Some tropical species of hummingbirds are in danger due to habitat loss, which are also affecting other pollinating species.

-Female hummingbirds, like a lot of other bird species are dull or brown in color.
-It is the male that shows off the pretty colors as they strut their stuff through your garden.
+Female hummingbirds, like a lot of other bird species, are dull or brown in color.
+The male that shows off the pretty bright colors as they strut their stuff through your hummingbird garden.

 There are more than 300 different species of hummingbirds, such as: